swiftlang/swift-evolution/proposals/0376-function-back-deployment.md

 ### Restrictions on declarations that may be back deployed

-There are rules that limit which declarations may have a `@backDeploy` attribute:
+There are rules that limit which declarations may have a `@backDeployed` attribute:

 * The declaration must be `public` or `@usableFromInline` since it only makes sense to offer back deployment for declarations that would be used by other modules.
 * Only functions that can be invoked with static dispatch are eligible to back deploy, so back deployed instance and class methods must be `final`.
-The `@objc` attribute also implies dynamic dispatch and therefore is incompatible with `@backDeploy`.
+The `@objc` attribute also implies dynamic dispatch and therefore is incompatible with `@backDeployed`.
 * Explicit availability must be specified with `@available` on the same declaration for each of the platforms that the declaration is back deployed on.
-* The declaration should be available earlier than the platform versions specified in `@backDeploy` (otherwise the fallback functions would never be called).
+* The declaration should be available earlier than the platform versions specified in `@backDeployed` (otherwise the fallback functions would never be called).
-* The `@_alwaysEmitIntoClient` and `@_transparent` attributes are incompatible with `@backDeploy` because they require the function body to always be emitted into the client, defeating the purpose of `@backDeploy`.
+* The `@_alwaysEmitIntoClient` and `@_transparent` attributes are incompatible with `@backDeployed` because they require the function body to always be emitted into the client, defeating the purpose of `@backDeployed`.
-* Declarations with `@inlinable` _may_ use `@backDeploy`.
+* Declarations with `@inlinable` _may_ use `@backDeployed`.
 As usual with `@inlinable`, the bodies of these functions may be emitted into the client at the discretion of the optimizer.
 The copy of the function in the client may therefore be used even when a copy of the function is available in the library.

 ### Requirements for the bodies of back deployed functions

 The restrictions on the bodies of back deployed functions are the same as `@inlinable` functions.
 The body may only reference declarations that are accessible to the client, such as `public` and `@usableFromInline` declarations.
 Similarly, those referenced declarations must also be at least as available the back deployed function, or `if #available` must be used to handle potential unavailability.
-Type checking in `@backDeploy` function bodies must ignore the library's deployment target since the body will be copied into clients with unknown deployment targets.
+Type checking in `@backDeployed` function bodies must ignore the library's deployment target since the body will be copied into clients with unknown deployment targets.

 ## Source compatibility